scmschmidt/trento_checks_for_supportconfig/README.md

 ### Manage Hosts (supportconfig Containers)

 To run checks, for each supportconfig an individual (host) container must be started.
 Such a container runs the `trento-agent` inside and connects to Wanda.
-To Wanda the container is simply a host which shall be checked.
-Therefore the content of the supportconfig as well as all the additional support files are placed inside the container in a way, that the `trento-agent` accepts it as system data. \
-The idea is to "simulate" the customers setup using the support files and let Wanda check it.
+For Wanda the container is simply a host which shall be checked.
+Therefore the content of the supportconfig is placed inside the container in a way, that the `trento-agent` accepts it as system data.
+The idea is to "simulate" the customers setup using the support and let Wanda check it.

 Currently there are two types of Trento checks.
 Single checks and multi checks. \
-Single checks run only on one individual host, contrary multi checks which need at least two systems (depending on the check of cause) and it most cases compare settings between them.
+Single checks run only on one individual host, contrary to multi checks which need at least two systems (depending on the check of course) and it most cases compare settings between them. \

-As consequence you should always start one container for each host with the appropriate support files if you deal with a cluster.
+As consequence you should always create one host container for each host with the appropriate supportconfig if you deal with a cluster.

-To start a host container, run:
+To create a host container, run:
 ```
-tcsc hosts start GROUPNAME FILE...
+tcsc hosts create GROUPNAME [-e|--env KEY=VALUE...]
+SUPPORTFILE...
 ```

 - `GROUPNAME` is a free name to group hosts which belong together (e.g. cluster).
-This name is later used to execute checks on the correct hosts.
+This name is later used to execute checks on the hosts.
 Use case numbers, system names, customer names, whatever is semantic.

-- `FILE` is the support file you wish to be incorporated.
-In case of a supportconfig it can be the file itself or a directory where the archive has been extracted to.\
+- `SUPPORTFILE` is the supportconfig itself or the directory with the extracted archive.
-   **Currently only supportconfigs are supported.** In the future, hb_reports, SAP sysinfo reports or SAP trace files can be used too.
+  For each supportconfig one host container gets started.

+Checks require environment information normally detected by Trento and handed over to Wanda.
+In case of `tcsc` these information are extracted from the supportconfig and can be checked with `tcsc hosts status -d GROUPNAME`.

+> :exclamation: Currently only `provider` gets detected automatically.
+All other must either
+> be given when creating the host group or when the checks get executed.

+These information are:

+  - `provider`: one of `azure`, `aws`, `gcp`, `kvm`, `nutanix`, `vmware`, `unknown`
+  - `target_type`: one of `cluster`, `host`
+  - `cluster_type`: one of `hana_scale_up`, `hana_scale_out`, `ascs_ers`
+  - `architecture_type`: one of `classic`, `angi`
+  - `ensa_version`: one of `ensa1`, `ensa2`, `mixed_versions`
+  - `filesystem_type`: one of `resource_managed`, `simple_mount`, `mixed_fs_types`

+> :bulb: These details (environment) are described in the env section here: https://www.trento-project.io/wanda/specification.html#evaluation-scope

 Should the start of a host container fail, check the container logs (see [Troubleshooting](#Troubleshooting) below).